Final report for FNC23-1370

 No-till farming methods are increasingly part of the dialogue in conventional crop farming, but the techniques employed at large scales are not practical or accessible for small vegetable growers.
 Multiple recent references (Mefford 2022, 2019; Mays 2020; O’Hara 2020) offer no-till recommendations, but there is little practical guidance for small-scale, organic vegetable farming.
 Especially in the Midwest, these farms are highly diversified and require flexibility in approach.
 On our farm, we see little improvement from year to year by tilling our fields, which have highly variable soil, significant compaction, and weed pressure from foxtail and Canada thistle.

-This project aims to build understanding for no-till farming methods for vegetable growers by piloting three recommended approaches, comparing results for soil and crop health and economic viability, and sharing results with other growers.
+This project aimed to build understanding for no-till farming methods for vegetable growers by piloting three recommended approaches, comparing results for soil and crop health and economic viability, and sharing results with other growers.

 As of December 2023, we successfully initiated the test plot, collected soil temperature, plant health, and observational data, received analytical results from pre- and post-growing season soil tests, and shared results in one on-farm field day and related educational outreach, despite extreme drought and pest conditions which limited the growing season to August-October.